 5. Fresh vegetables

-The trick here is to pick vegetables which last long.
+The trick here is to pick vegetables which can last long.
 Onions, garlic and ginger are already staple ingredients in my pantry.
 Other durable vegetables are carrots, potatoes, celery or pumpkin.
-Tomatoes may not last as long but they are pretty durable, just store them at room temperature.
+Tomatoes may not last as long but they are pretty durable too.
+Just store them at room temperature.

-When shopping for food, it's always important to buy a lot and risk in wasting the food.
+When shopping for food, it's always important not to over purchase to prevent food wastage.
 For example, one portion of pasta is usually about 80g per person.
-Or, if a pack of chicken consists of two chicken breast, that would make two meals.
-That way, you can do the math to see how much you'll need to buy for a certain period.
+If a pack of chicken consists of two pieces of chicken breast, that would be enough for two meals if serving two persons.
+Make a rough estimate on how much foodstuff you'll need to buy for a certain period.

-At the end of this, it's a habit you'll need to maintain if you plan to cook more often at home.
-Having the ingredients in hand makes it so much easier to cook.
+All said, it's a habit you'll need to maintain if you plan on cooking more often at home.
+Just having the ingredients in hand makes it so much easier.